prostiwlsn/yt-preview-react/README.md

 # yt-preview

-A project i made in a weekend to test react
+A project i made in a weekend to start learning react

 ## React + Vite